rjashby/Pizza/README.md

 #### By _**Ryan Ashby**_

-#### _This application serves to take in a number from the user, and change that number into a string of automated responses based on the number inputted._
+#### _This application will taken in input from a user regarding the size, style, and toppings they want for a pizza, and return a cost based on the choices via a submit button, displaying the choices and cost at the bottom._

 ### _Link to GitHub Repository_